samsartor/pbr-demo/README.txt

  	 	- Render scene to gbuffer
  	 	For each light:
  	 		- Render scene to shadowbuffer
- 	 		- Do deferred pass for single light (additive blending into value buffer)
+ 	 		- Do deferred pass for single light (additive blending into luminance buffer)
- 	 	- Do post processing (convert HDR value buffer to LDR output)
+ 	 	- Do post processing (convert HDR luminance buffer to LDR output)

 	Further details are in the paper.